Dizzy Gillespie: Early life and career

 Gillespie stayed with Teddy Hill's band for a year, then left and freelanced with other bands.
 In 1939, with the help of Willis, Gillespie joined Cab Calloway's orchestra.
 He recorded one of his earliest compositions, "Pickin' the Cabbage", with Calloway in 1940.
 After an altercation between the two, Calloway fired Gillespie in late 1941.

 The incident is recounted by Gillespie and Calloway's band members Milt Hinton and Jonah Jones in Jean Bach's 1997 film, The Spitball Story.
 Calloway disapproved of Gillespie's mischievous humor and his adventuresome approach to soloing.
 According to Jones, Calloway referred to it as "Chinese music".
 During rehearsal, someone in the band threw a spitball.
 Already in a foul mood, Calloway blamed Gillespie, who refused to take the blame.
-Gillespie stabbed Calloway in the leg with a knife.
-Calloway had minor cuts on the thigh and wrist.
+Gillespie stabbed Calloway in the leg with a knife; Calloway had minor cuts on the thigh and wrist.
 After the two were separated, Calloway fired Gillespie.
 A few days later, Gillespie tried to apologize to Calloway, but he was dismissed.

-During his time in Calloway's band, Gillespie started writing big band arrangements for Woody Herman, Jimmy Dorsey, and others.
-He then freelanced with a few bands, most notably Ella Fitzgerald's orchestra, composed of members of the Chick Webb's band.
+During his time in Calloway's band, Gillespie began writing big band arrangements for Woody Herman, Jimmy Dorsey, and others.
+He then freelanced with a few bands, most notably Ella Fitzgerald's orchestra, composed of members of Chick Webb's band.